Find out how we can help you adapt your site or app to the regulations

-- the types of personal data processed;
+- which personal data is being processed;

-- the purposes and methods of the processing;
+- the purposes and methods of processing;

-- the rights of the interested party;
+- the rights of the user;

 Can’t we use a generic document?